STS-65: Organisms

+Four adult Japanese rice fish (2 males and 2 females) were included in the Aquatic Animal Experiment Unit, with an oriented light to help them find the correct posture for mating in the absence of gravity.
+The fish successfully mated and laid eggs.
+8 eggs hatched in orbit, producing 8 healthy fry and another 30 eggs hatched after returning to Earth.
+5 eggs never hatched, although this reflected an expected hatching rate for this species.
+This experiment therefore featured the first vertebrates to conceive and produce offspring in space.

 Adults and larvae of the Japanese Red-Bellied Newt species (Cynopus pyrrhogaster) were used in the newt experiment.
 This species was selected for study partly because the vestibular system of very young newts undergoes most of its development in a period of time equivalent to the planned mission duration.
 Furthermore, adult females can be induced to lay eggs by injecting them with a hormone.
 Their eggs develop in orbit and mature in the microgravity environment to provide scientists with a sample of embryos that have undergone early development in microgravity.

 Moon Jellyfish (Aurelia aurita) served as experiment subjects for the jellyfish experiment.
 Both the sedentary polyp stage and the free-swimming ephyra stage of the jellyfish were studied.

 The PEMBSIS experiment studied embryogenically competent daylily (Hemerocallis cv.
 Autumn Blaze) cells.